auca/com.250/Practice_Tasks/Practice_1.md

 * A certain level of creative freedom is acceptable here as long as you have all the components and logic outlined here and during the classes.

-## Submission

-Put the root project directory under the folder `lab-01` in your private course repository on GitHub.
-If you don't have a private repository on GitHub for this course, ask the instructor for instructions on how to create one.
-Ensure that you have proper `.gitignore` files in your project folders to ignore intermediate and compiled files.
-We do not need them in your repository.
-Finally, commit and push the work to GitHub.
-The last commit ID to a snapshot representing your final work must be submitted to Canvas before the deadline.

-You have to create only one app for one platform of your choice.
-If you have decided to develop apps for both platforms, put the projects under subfolders `android` and `ios` in your `lab-01` directory.

 ### Android

 * [Android Studio](https://developer.android.com/studio)